dacsang97/remi/README.md

     interval: "30m"
     notify: true
     autoStart: true  # Optional, defaults to true if not specified
+    freeze: "1m"     # Optional, locks screen for 1 minute when timer completes
   - name: "Stand up and walk around"
     interval: "1h"
     notify: true
     autoStart: false  # Optional, set to false to start in paused state
+    freeze: "5m"      # Optional, locks screen for 5 minutes when timer completes
 ```

 ## Commands